-Preservation Action recommends this subcommittee support historic preservation by appropriating \$225 million in funding for the Historic Preservation Fund in FY26's Department of Interior budget, including funding at the following levels:

-• \$70 million for State Historic Preservation Officers (SHPOs).
+- ➤ Preservation Action recommends \$225 million in funding for the Historic Preservation Fund in FY26's Department of Interior budget, including funding at the following levels: - \$70 million for SHPOs.
 SHPOs carry out the primary functions of the National Historic Preservation Act: finding and documenting America's historic places, nominating places to the National Register, aiding rehabilitation tax credit projects, and reviewing impacts of federal projects.
-To maximize efficiency, SHPOs need reliable and adequate funding.

-• \$34 million for Tribal Historic Preservation Officers (THPOs).
+To maximize efficiency, SHPOs need reliable and adequate funding. - \$34 million for THPOs.
 THPOs assume the federal compliance role of the SHPO on Tribal lands, grounded in sovereignty, traditional knowledge, and cultural values.
-THPOs are chronically underfunded.
-Funding levels have not kept pace with the growing number of Indian Tribes with THPO programs.

-• \$121 million for seven existing competitive grant programs.
+Funding has not kept pace with the growing number of THPOs. - \$121 million for seven existing competitive grant programs.
 Together, these grant programs provide vital funds to help preserve the places that collectively celebrate our nation's rich history.
 There is incredible demand for these grants, and robust funding is needed to rehabilitate our shared historic places.